Home » Symptoms » Cat Symptoms A-Z » Muscle Tremors (Tremor)

 Muscle Tremors (Tremor) in cats

-Muscle tremors, also known as tremor, is an involuntary, rhythmic muscle twitching that can occur in cats.
-It usually affects the skeletal muscles and can occur both at rest and during movement.
+Muscle tremors, also known as tremor, are involuntary, rhythmic muscle twitching that can occur in cats.
+It mostly affects the skeletal muscles and can occur both at rest and during movement.

 Can Occur with the Following Diseases: